gabarnettjr/rbfinterp2/README.md

   * Install Anaconda
   * https://www.anaconda.com/
 ## Instructions
-After each step in the instructions, I will explain how to do it.
+After each step in these instructions, I will give an example of how to do it.
 * Download and unzip the repository folder
   * Push the green "Code" button and select "Download ZIP"
 * Open Anaconda Prompt